flo-bit/svelte-cloudflare-statusphere/README.md

 user.logout();
 ```

-LoginModal is a component that renders a login modal, add it for a quick login flow.
+LoginModal is a component that renders a login modal, add it for a quick login flow (needs tailwind).
-(copy the `src/lib/UI` folder into your projects `src/lib` folder)
+(copy the `src/lib/UI` folder into your projects `src/lib` folder, add the `src/app.css` content to your `app.css`)

 ```svelte
 <script>